rhw-repo/mern-content-app/README.md

 ### **Home Page**
-1) "Read Only" and "Update" (editable) views of individual documents onClick from the "dashboard" - early experiment with adding a button to fire function rendering page Read.js, now working with route parameters instead, in mern-migrate-router repo.
+1) "Update" (editable) views of individual documents onClick from the "dashboard" - PATCH requests and rendering the view from Read.js component (the read only view).

-2) "Paste Content Here" input field on form changes to text area (better user experience)

-3) Multiselect dropdown menus:
+2) Multiselect dropdown menus:

     a.) to allow selection of tags instead of inputting them by typing